 Question from: Karnataka

 If you have proper permission to erect residential buildings in the industrial area then your right is protected.
 The development authority reserves some portion of land in industrial areas for residential purposes.
-All industries have a fixed area for residence of its workers and officers.
+All industries have a fixed area for residence for its workers and officers.
 So it is not a rule that there should be no residential construction in industrial areas.

 File a writ petition